 Ben Thorlakson took the loss recording 31 saves and Ryan Grossmueller stopped all 22 Hawk shots directed his way to earn the shutout.

-Game # 2 of the series goes Thursday at the St. Vital Arena.
-Puck drops at 7:30 P.M.
+Game # 4 of this series goes Friday at the Eric Coy Arena.
+Game time is 7:30 P.M.